 - If you don’t hear anything below 40-50Hz even at full volume, try headphones as your monitors are probably incapable of playing the lowest frequencies.

-- If you stop hearing sound near the end, don’t increase the volume.
+- If you stop hearing sound near the end, don’t increase the volume and don’t worry about it!
+As you get older, your hearing naturally degenerates, so it’s normal to stop hearing high frequencies.

 3. Now review the notes on active listening and practice with the video below.
 We will be practicing this throughout the course as we make changes and mixing decisions.

-4. If you haven’t already completed these steps in class, import the Breathe stems into your Mixing Project and prepare the session for mixing: 🎧 😎
+4. If you haven’t already completed these steps in class, import the stems (link at the top of this page) into your Mixing Project and prepare the session for mixing: 🎧 😎